raihan-778/mongoose_class_01/reademe.md/mongoDB_aggrigation.md

 - $addField(this will create new field in collection but will not modify the original document.
-If we want to modify the original document we want to create a new collecttion using $out parameter)
+If we want to modify the original document we want to create a new collection using $out parameter)

 # db.practice_data.aggregate([